Dwood15/Chimera/README.md

 * `B` = Interpolation (with rotation) (better)
 * `A` = Interpolation (with rotation) and no distance optimization (best)

+## Startup

+These commands modify aspects of Chimera's fast startup feature.

+* `chimera_cache [true/false]` - Get or set whether or not to use a cache for fast startup.
+* `chimera_cache_clear` - Clear the cache.
+* `chimera_modded_stock_maps [true/false]` - Get or set whether or not stock maps will use hardcoded CRC32s.
+This may be required for some maps to work.

 ## Visuals

 These features offer some modifications for visuals such as HUD.